thumbtack/thumbprint/RELEASING.md

 ## Releasing beta versions of packages

 Run `npm whoami`.
-You’ll be able to publish if the user NPM returns is a collaborator for the packages on [Thumbtack’s NPM org](https://www.npmjs.com/org/thumbtack).
+You’ll be able to publish if the user npm returns is a collaborator for the packages on [Thumbtack’s npm org](https://www.npmjs.com/org/thumbtack).

 1. Run `git checkout [branch-name]` to navigate to the branch that contains the changes you'd like to release.
 2. Navigate to the package with `cd packages/[package-name]`.